May 10, 2022 | News Updates

 Reconceptualizing seniors care

 They both spoke passionately about what it meant to go back to the drawing board, to re-conceptualize how to improve senior care, and then to turn that into reality.
 What this meant was creating a facility that was resilient—for residents, staff, and the facility operator.
-A resiliency that would mean that even in the event of a worst-case scenario, that the community would be supported with a design that would allow them to remain in control.
+A resiliency that would mean that even in the event of a worst-case scenario, the community would be supported with a design that would allow them to remain in control.

 “It’s absolutely critical to maintain a safe environment for the residents, the staff, and the visitors.
 I think the technologies and the innovation that is going into Trico LivingWell is phenomenal,” said Lockhart.